Can I Sell My Home If I’m Behind on My Mortgage?

 Alternatives to selling your home

-If you need to remain in your home and have fallen behind on mortgage payments, there are alternatives to a short sale or selling on the open market.
-You could ask your bank for a mortgage forbearance to catch up on payments and avoid foreclosure.
+If you need to remain in your home and have fallen behind on mortgage payments, there are alternatives to a short sale, selling on the open market, or that dreaded foreclosure notice.
+You might consider asking your bank for a mortgage forbearance to catch up on payments and avoid foreclosure.
 You can also sell the home as-is to a cash buyer to pay off the mortgage.

 Negotiating a loan modification is another alternative to selling your home.
 The bank may give you the option to make lower bank payments if you can prove hardship and that the lower payment with be made on time.
 Keep in mind the bank can add the unpaid portion of the behind payments to end the loan, they don’t necessarily disappear.